-You do not need to be tested for COVID-19 infection before being vaccinated.
+You do not need to be tested for COVID-19 infection or for COVID-19 antibodies before being vaccinated.

 No Payment or Social Security Number Required for Vaccination

-You can get the vaccine at no cost.
+Everyone can get vaccinated for no cost.
 You will not need to provide your social security number to get vaccinated.

 You will not be charged, even if you do not have health insurance.
 If you have insurance, bring your insurance card.
 Your insurance may be billed by the vaccination provider; however, you will not be charged a copay or any other fee.